vtex/faststore/docs/components-architecture.md

 }
 ```

-As you can see, internal element has data-attributes for styling too.
+> Internal element has data-attributes for styling too.

 ### Data attributes for pseudo selectors

-For styling pseudo selectors we use this pattern: `data-pseudo-selector-name`
+For styling pseudo selectors, use this pattern: `data-pseudo-selector-name`

 Continue the previous example, we can add the disable property for the CheckboxGroup.
 So how can we add this data-attribute for this case?